 Transgender Awareness Week

-Every year in November, individuals and organizations around the country participate in Transgender Awareness Week to help raise the visibility of transgender and gender non-conforming people, and address the issues these communities face.
-This week ends with the annual Transgender Day of Remembrance ceremony
+GLAAD’s resources created for this grassroots event held in cities around the country in November to help raise the visibility of transgender and gender non-conforming people, and to address the issues these communities face.
+The week ends with the annual Transgender Day of Remembrance observance.

 Transgender Day of Remembrance

 GLAAD’s resources created for Transgender Day of Remembrance (TDOR), an international observance that happens every year on November 20 to honor the memory of those whose lives were lost in acts of anti-transgender violence.

 Timeline: A Look Back at the History of Transgender Visibility

 Take a look back at the history of transgender visibility with this timeline of notable events compiled by GLAAD.

 GLAAD Examines Twelve Years of Transgender Images on Television

 GLAAD’s review of transgender-inclusive television episodes that have aired since 2002, and which found that a great deal of progress still needs to be made for fair and accurate depictions of the transgender community.
 This report is updated annually in November as part of Transgender Awareness Week.